Arvindprksh/arvindprksh.github.io/cloudofcategories.md

 ---
 layout: page
-title: Things that,so far, I have been studying by date(Month and Year)
+title: Things that,so far, I have been studying by categories of each pages
 subtitle: Something that I have studied and experienced, making List with what I have been studying
 bigimg:
   - "/img/Image/BigImages/carmel.jpg" : "Carmel-by-the-Sea, CA (2016)"